OfficeDev/office-js-docs/README.md

 * __Freeze rows/columns__: Freezing rows and columns.

-* __More events__: For details, see [Introduction to Excel event features](Event_README.md)
+* __More events__: For details, see [Event API](reference/new-events.md)

 ## Upcoming Excel event features

 This section describes our early thoughts about events in the Excel JavaScript API.
 We'll add more details about event argument design and code examples in the future.
-For details, see [Introduction to Excel Event Features](Event_README.md).
+For details, see [Event API](reference/new-events.md).

 1. Data change event for Worksheet, Table with coauthoring support.
     This type of event is triggered when a data change happens; for example, when cell values change in the grid.